lawlie8/MAcSPoof/README.md

 # MAcSPoof
-Mac Address Changer For Windows
+Mac Address Changer For Windows.
 It works on my machine.